luizfonseca/proksi/README.md

 </div>

-> ⚠️ Important: this is still a work-in-progress project.
-> It does the basics but everything needs polishing and real production testing.
-> That said, suggestions, issues or PRs are encouraged.

 Proksi is a simple, lightweight, and easy-to-use proxy server that automatically handles SSL, HTTP, and DNS traffic.
 It is designed to be used as a standalone proxy server or as a component in a larger system.
-Proksi is written in Rust and uses Pingora as its core networking library.
+Proksi is written in [Rust](https://www.rust-lang.org/) and uses [Pingora](https://github.com/cloudflare/pingora) as its core networking library.

 - [Proksi: Automatic SSL, HTTP, and DNS Proxy](#proksi-automatic-ssl-http-and-dns-proxy)